Tony Carss: Coaching career

 After being released by Huddersfield, Carss called an end to his playing career, expressing a desire to one day become a coach.
 However, he initially retrained to become a sports journalist, stating that his goal was still to try to transition into coaching, but that this was another way to stay in the football industry.
 He graduated from Staffordshire University with a degree in Professional Sports Writing and Broadcasting in summer of 2008.

 At the same time, Carss worked as a coach for Huddersfield Town U18s.
 In 2017, Carss moved to Blackburn Rovers to take the role as their Head of Coaching.
 In June 2018, Carss achieved his UEFA Pro Licence, graduating alongside Nemanja Vidić, David James and Nicky Butt.

-On 14 June 2022, Blackburn Rovers announced that Carss would leave his role later in that month, in order to take up a role at a Premier League club which was later announced to be the role of Aston Villa F.C.
-Under-21s manager.
+On 14 June 2022, Blackburn Rovers announced that Carss would leave his role later in that month, in order to take up a role at a Premier League club, which was later announced to be the role of Aston Villa Under-21s manager.

+On 20 July 2023, after the appointment of Iñigo Idiakez as U21 Coach at Aston Villa, Carss was moved to the new role of Emerging Talent Programme Manager.